It’s time to ditch your traditional courier service and switch to Dispatch.

 I watched as she pulled out her phone to show me the 22 emails exchanged with the courier company.
 “That’s not the end,” she said, "Six calls later and I still have no answers."
 The real kicker was where the package was finally found, which had us both shaking our heads.
 I’ll get to where they found it in a minute.

 Her company, like most, signed with a “volume discount pricing” service.
-And let’s be honest, what self respecting warehouse operations manager doesn’t negotiate for the best price?
-Seems like a no brainer, especially if all the services are the same, right?
-What stumped me a bit was learning companies switch courier companies almost yearly, only to face the same problems — lousy service, customer complaints and poor, I mean really poor communication.
+And let’s be honest, what self-respecting warehouse operations manager doesn’t negotiate for the best price?
+Seems like a no-brainer, especially if all the services are the same, right?
+What stumped me a bit was learning companies switch courier companies almost yearly, only to face the same problems — lousy service, customer complaints, and poor, I mean really poor, communication.

-Switching seems super smart right up to the point you realize you have switched for the fourth time — like they had.
+Switching seems super smart right up to the point you realize you have switched for the fourth time — as they had.
 A different local courier company, same issues.
 Here’s my question, how can we do better?
-Like my friend, they had enough and decided it was time to ditch the switch approach and research other options.
+Like my friend, they had enough and decided it was time to ditch the yearly switch approach and research other options.

 So what are some of the real issues in my estimation?

 - Zero Visibility - While the "progress bar" or "real-time" tracking was nice.
 It still didn't quite address the other issue — efficient use of time.
 When you cannot see when your package is arriving, you're left to sit waiting.
 Today, we have live tracking, we can use GPS to see down to the street, where a car is... imagine your customers being able to see that clearly into their deliveries?
-Gone are the days of being given a four hour window to wait for a delivery.
+Gone are the days of being given a four-hour window to wait for a delivery.

-As an operations manager or purchasing agent, this scenario doesn’t shock you — you see it everyday.
+As an operations manager or purchasing agent, this scenario doesn’t shock you — you see it every day.
 And most likely, you’ve been keeping your eyes open for a better way.
-A little research and you know logistics platforms have a good sized entry point price.
+A little research and you know logistics platforms have a good-sized entry point price.
 But what if it didn't?
 What if you could have efficiency and a driver network only when you need it?